Conducted with the cooperation of the Civil Division of the United States Attorney for the Eastern District of New York

 Seminar: Professor Michael Goldberger

 Open to 3L and 2L students

 No prerequisites or co-requisites.

 The Government Civil Litigation Clinic - EDNY is conducted in conjunction with the Civil Division of the United States Attorney's Office for the Eastern District of New York.
-This clinic is designed to expose students to the civil litigation process through the prism of federal government practice.
+This fieldwork externship is designed to expose students to the civil litigation process through the prism of federal government practice.
 Students will have the opportunity to observe and actively participate in both affirmative and defensive cases in which the United States is a party.
-The classroom portion of the clinic will include discussions, exercises and sample problems designed to assist students to develop greater insight into litigation as a dispute resolution process.
-It is designed to maximize student participation and involvement.
+This externship is separate from, but complementary to, the seminar.

 Students will be required to work approximately twelve hours each week at the United States Attorney's Office in Brooklyn.
 The office is conveniently located in Brooklyn Heights, and is easily accessible on the A, C, F, M, R, 2, 3, 4, and 5 trains.